HorusSoftwareUY/MaterialDesignControlsPlugin/MaterialDoublePickerControl.md

 <br/>

 ### Property AnimatePlaceholder:
-If you set this property to true the placeholder will be translated to label place.
+If you set this property to true the placeholder will be translated to label place. **you mustn't set Label Text**
 <br/>
 <br/>